This post is sponsored by REI. All opinions are my own.

 Smaller backpacks are great either for day hikes or excursions.
 When we fly, my kids use these as a carry on to take all of the items they may need in flight (here’s a list of what we include in our travel backpacks for kids).
 But we also love them for road trips!
 It helps keep everything contained and not all over the floor of the car/RV.
 Then it’s easy to unload what isn’t needed for the day trip/hike and use them as a kids day pack.

-We really love these kids backpacks for travel for our older kids – they’re roomy and have several pockets (they also include a hydration reservoir if my kids want to use a bladder instead of a water bottle).
-They are they perfect size for a hiking backpack for kids to use as a day pack.
+We really love these kids hiking backpacks for our older kids – they’re roomy and have several pockets (they also include a hydration reservoir if my kids want to use a bladder instead of a water bottle).
+They are they perfect size for a hiking backpack for kids to use as a day pack, and also work really well as kids backpacks for travel.
 Our younger boys use these hydration backpacks – they’re convenient & lightweight and great for younger kiddos.
 They’re big enough for a snack or light lunch, but not so big that they can load them down with too much stuff (that becomes heavy and requires parental assistance to carry it…).
 We love these summer holiday essentials!

 One other great option to add to your packing list for summer vacation for younger kiddos is a fanny pack – it’s the perfect spot to keep a snack or two without tiring them out.